-From 1 April 2022, free PCR and lateral flow testing will end for most people.
+Free PCR and lateral flow testing ended for most people on 1 April 2022.
 Free COVID-19 tests will still be available to certain groups of people, such as those at serious risk of illness from COVID and NHS staff caring directly for patients.

 Who is eligible for free COVID-19 tests?